 The Phenogrid widget

-Phenotype overlap between human disease-phenotype annotations and mouse gene-phenotype annotations, both harbouring mutations in the human and mouse orthologous gene featured in this page.
+- Human diseases associated to a gene by orthology or direct annotation.
+Phenotype overlap between human disease-phenotype annotations and mouse gene-phenotype annotations, both harbouring mutations in the human and mouse orthologous gene.